 3) Alternative meanings: He’s gruff this morning about something else.
 He calls me into meetings all the time and it’s usually nothing bad.
 He’s typically not happy in the mornings but cheers up later.
-Even if he’s unhappy and says it’s about something she I, that doesn’t mean that’s the truth of the matter.
+Even if he’s unhappy and says it’s about something him that doesn’t mean that’s the truth of the matter.

 4) “A” truth: Joanna realized the meaning “I must have screwed something up” is just one meaning for the events, not the truth.